MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

    1. Preview the report to ensure it renders correctly.
    1. Select **Publish**, then select **Power BI service**.
    1. Select the workspace where you want to save the report.
    1. Verify that the report saves.
-If certain features in your report design aren't yet supported, the save action will fail.
-You'll be notified of the reasons.
-You'll then need to revise your report design, and try saving again.
+If certain features in your report design aren't yet supported, the save action fails.
+You're notified of the reasons.
+You then need to revise your report design, and try saving again.

 ### Automated migration